AlfieKunz/Chess-Tournament/README.md

 >1) First, drag and drop the relevant AI files into either the "AIPlayer1" or "AIPlayer2" folder, from either a model of choice from the "AI Archives" folder, or from any [Chess AI GitHub release](https://github.com/AlfieKunz/Chess-Game-AI/releases) succeeding v9.0.
 In the latter case, specifically copy the files {"AI.vb", "AILookupTables.vb", "CoreMethods.vb", "GameHistory.vb", "PieceLegalMoveGenerators.vb", "SubObjects.vb"}.
 >2) Open the project solution in your IDE of choice, and click "Clean Solution" before building (to reset the AIPlayer?.vbproj files).
 >3) To change any AI settings for a fully customisable tournament, navigate to the AdjustIndividualAISettings subroutine in "Program.vb" and adjust the AI1Settings or AI2Settings classes directly.
 For more information of what settings can be adjusted, and what each of them do, see the "AISearchSettings" class in the "SubObjects.vb" file of each AI player.
 >4) Run the project, and input the number of games and maximum AI thinking time per move to run the tournament!
+N/2 opening positions will be loaded for "NoMatches = N", where each position is player twice (once for Player 1 as white, the other as black).
 >5) At any time, press SPACE to pause the simulation (at the conclusion of the current game) to output the current tournament statistics, and estimated time of completion.
 Then, press SPACE again to instantly resume the tournament.

 ---